 26. This is a double-storey, rendered, brick dwelling.
 Whilst the site is addressed to Adam Street, the front entrance is off Cherrill Street, to the south.
 The dwelling is built along the northern, southern and eastern boundaries, setback 2m from the eastern and northern boundaries at first floor, and setback between 3.2m to 4m from the western boundary at both floors to accommodate the principal SPOS.
-An open-sided pergola structure/carport is built abutting the northern and rear boundary consists of a 1.5m high, rendered brick and mesh fence.
+An open-sided pergola structure/carport is built abutting the northern and western boundaries within the western setback (not shown on plans).
+The front and rear boundary consists of a 1.5m high, rendered brick and mesh fence.
 A secondary courtyard is located within the north-eastern setback.
 Vehicle access into the site is available from Adam Street.